sahinyurek/picoCTF-writeups/General_Skills/PW_Crack_1.md

 Please enter correct password for flag:
 ```

-We look at what is in python code to find out how the check is actually made.
+We look at what is in python code to find out how the check is actually done.
 We can see it is 691d here
 ```python
 if( user_pw == "691d"):
 ```